 11. Right to Acquire

-This chapter provides details on the Right to Acquire product and the Agency’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.
+This chapter provides details on the Right to Acquire product, the funding requirements and processes for landlords to follow in respect of the Right to Acquire.

-1.1.1 This chapter describes the Right to Acquire product details and the Agency’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.
+1.1.1 This chapter describes the Right to Acquire product, Homes England’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.

-1.2.1 The Right to Acquire is a statutory scheme which offers eligible tenants in eligible properties the opportunity to purchase the home they currently rent at a discount, provided that they qualify and the property is eligible,.
+1.2.1 The Right to Acquire is a statutory scheme which offers tenants the opportunity to purchase the home they currently rent at a discount, provided that both they and the property are eligible,.
 The discount is a fixed sum of money which varies geographically, and is set out in Statutory Instrument 2002 no. 1091.

 1.2.2 Eligible tenants can obtain the full discount if they have never received any form of public subsidy to help them purchase a property before.
 Tenants who have previously received some form of public subsidy remain entitled to their Right to Acquire discount, but it will be reduced by the amount of subsidy that they have previously received.